bids-standard/bids-specification/src/02-common-principles.md

     under which it stores all of its outputs.
 Different components of a pipeline can, however, also be stored under different subfolders.
-There are few restrictions on the directory names; it is RECOMMENDED to use the format `<pipeline>-<variant>` in cases where it is anticipated that the same pipeline will output more than one variant (e.g., `AFNI-blurring`, `AFNI-noblurring`, etc.).
+There are few restrictions on the directory names; it is RECOMMENDED to use the format `<pipeline>-<variant>` in cases where it is anticipated that the same pipeline will output more than one variant (for example, `AFNI-blurring`, `AFNI-noblurring`, etc.).
 For the sake of consistency, the subfolder name SHOULD be the `GeneratedBy.Name` field in `data_description.json`, optionally followed by a hyphen and a suffix (see [Derived dataset and pipeline description][derived-dataset-description]).